 There are two program tracks for COD's Paralegal Studies program.
 The right program track for you depends upon whether you are seeking your first college degree or already have a college degree.
 The Associate in Applied Studies (A.A.S.) degree track is for students who do not have a college degree and are seeking a two-year college degree in Paralegal Studies.
-The certificate program track is for those who already have a two-year degree or a degree from a baccalaureate-granting institution and are seeking to add the certificate credential to their degree.
+The certificate program track is for those who already have an associate degree or a baccalaureate degree from a regionally accredited college/university and are seeking to add the certificate credential to their degree.

-The A.A.S. degree requires 67 to 70 credit hours of coursework, including general education classes and other classes designed to provide technical and professional competence.
-Students who do not yet have a college degree must enroll in this program.
+The A.A.S. degree requires 64 to 67 credit hours of coursework, including general education classes and other classes designed to provide technical and professional competence.
+Students who do not have a college degree must enroll in this program.

-The certificate program requires 27 credit hours of coursework, limited to courses focusing on paralegal skills and education.
-Effective Fall 2011, the certificate program requires 33 credit hours of coursework.
+The certificate program requires 36 credit hours of coursework, limited to courses focusing on paralegal skills and education.
 Note that the certificate option is only available to students who have already earned a college degree.

 In either case, the student's first step would be to enroll in Introduction to Paralegal Studies, PLGL 1100, which is a prerequisite for program admission.
-Business Law 2211 is also a program prerequisite, which can either be taken in the same semester as PLGL 1100, or in a separate semester.
+Paralegal 1150 is also a program prerequisite, which can either be taken in the same semester as PLGL 1100, or in a separate semester.
 In addition, A.A.S. degree students must also take ENGLI 1101 as a program prerequisite.

 After the prerequisites listed above have been taken, the student is ready to apply for official admission into the program by completing the applicable program application.
 The application forms can be accessed below.
 Also attached is the Reference Form, which must be completed and mailed directly to the program coordinator by the three individuals who will be providing references.

 If you have any questions, please contact Sally N. Fairbank, program coordinator, at Fairbank@cod.edu.

 - Electives Offered by Semester